 Successfully completing her pre-registration period with Optical Express in 2021, Roisin is currently active as a newly qualified optometrist at our state of the art clinic in Glasgow.
-Keen to further develop her knowledge on refractive optometry, she hopes to gain her Independent Prescribing (IP) qualification with the aim of qualifying as a Specialist Refractive Optometrist.
+Keen to further develop her knowledge on refractive optometry, she hopes to gain her Independent Prescribing (IP) qualification with the aim of qualifying as an Optometrist Specialising in Refractive Surgery.

 Previously working for various multiples on the high street, Roisin was eager to move beyond simply dispensing glasses and contact lenses and take on a new challenge that would allow her to stretch herself professionally.
 This led her to start her pre-registration period at our clinic in Glasgow, where she was able to take her first steps into the world of refractive optometry.
 “I felt I had experience with glasses, and refractive surgery and the refractive clinics were something that was new to me, and something that was interesting,” she explains.

 Throughout her pre-registration period, Roisin gained extensive knowledge on a wide range of eye conditions and clinical eye care solutions.
 Benefitting from the industry-leading support available at Optical Express, which includes anything from supervision by IP qualified optometrists to being offered training courses and resources to help prepare for OSCEs, she was able to gain the confidence needed to effectively manage her own patients.
 “I worked alongside an optometrist who was IP trained, who gave me a lot of experience and knowledge.
 I’ve seen a lot of variety of patients, so different patients with different conditions, which led me to be more experienced at the end of my pre-reg,” she comments.